Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-In practice, to prove our main results, we rely on a bootstrap argument in which we assume that various low-order and high-order norms are small (indicating that the solution is near-Kasner) on a time interval $(T_{Boot},1]$; see \eqref{Boots} for the precise bootstrap assumptions.
+In practice, to prove our main results, we rely on a bootstrap argument in which we assume that various low order and high order norms are small (indicating that the solution is near-Kasner) on a time interval $(T_{\textnormal{Boot}},1]$; see \eqref{Boots} for the precise bootstrap assumptions.
 Then the main task becomes deriving strict improvements of the bootstrap assumptions for near-Kasner initial data, where we remind the reader that the data are given along $\Sigma_1 = \lbrace t = 1 \rbrace$.
-In the rest of Section~\ref{subsec:pf.overview}, to illustrate the main ideas, we will not explain the full bootstrap argument in detail, but will instead show how the different parts of the analysis consistently fit together.
-As a starting point, we note that our analysis will eventually show that we have a top-order energy bound of the form
+In the rest of Sect.\,\ref{subsec:pf.overview}, to illustrate the main ideas, we will not explain the full bootstrap argument in detail, but will instead show how the different parts of the analysis consistently fit together.
+As a starting point, we note that our analysis will eventually show that we have a top-order energy bound of the following form:

 where $q$ is as in Sect.\,\ref{SSS:INTROSTRUCTURECOEFFICIENTS} (see just above \eqref{E:INTROKBOUND} for further discussion) and $\| \cdot \|_{\dot{H}^N}$ is a standard homogeneous Sobolev norm; see Sect.\,\ref{sec:Boots} for the details.